Discover Cowles Bog

 Plan Your Visit

 This is where Henry Chandler Cowles conducted his landmark study of the dunes’ vegetation succession.
-Pass through wooded dunes and wetlands until you reach a quiet beach on Lake Michigan…
+You can embark on the 4.5 miles of interconnected trails, choosing a short, moderate hike…

 What to Expect